percona/everest-doc/docs/scaling.md

     **Example**

-    If performance is not a criteria and resource requirements are low, opt for **Small** as the **Resource size per node** when creating a database cluster.
+    If performance is not a criterion and resource requirements are low, opt for **Small** as the **Resource size per node** when creating a database cluster.
 This option has lower preset thresholds for CPU, Memory, and Disk compared to the **Large**.

     ![!image](images/everest_db_scaling.png)

 ## Horizontal scaling

 To scale Percona Everest horizontally, add database nodes to the existing cluster.
-These nodes share the workload, distributing queries and transactions more evenly, which can lead to improved performance as well as availability and datbaase resilience.
+These nodes share the workload, distributing queries and transactions more evenly, which can lead to improved performance, availability, and database resilience.

 ![!image](images/everest_scale_horizontally.png)